How to Create a DJ Website that Will Get You the Gigs

 Investing in a professional photography session is worth considering.
 You can hire a photographer to document one of your sets, to capture your own work in real-time as well as the mood of the crowd.
 Put some thought into the venue where you want this session to take place and opt for a setting that corresponds with your style as an artist.
 If you do play at events often, you could usually get in touch with the hired photographer to coordinate a quick shoot.

-Many DJs use their website to announce their upcoming gigs.
+In addition to being one of the best places to promote your music to new audiences, most DJs use their website to announce upcoming gigs to their loyal following.
 If you play at public events or parties, that’s definitely a feature you want to have on your site as well.
 The question is how to make that announcement.
 The whole point of your site is to present you as a professional and experienced DJ.
 If people go on your site to see an empty calendar that probably won’t do good for your cause.

 If you know that you have at least two events per week that people can tune into – either at a club party, a festival or a radio/TV broadcast, adding a monthly events calendar to your site is probably the most convenient way to display your schedule.
 It’s very easy to set up an events calendar for your Wix website using one of these excellent calendar apps.